SummerOfBitcoin/code-challenge-2024-saumyabharti294/SOLUTION/SOLUTION.md

 python mempool/solution.py
 ```

+For windows user : run.bat file is used to run the code
+For Mac Users : run.sh file is used to run the code

 5. Check the `output.txt` file generated in the project directory for the block headers and included transactions.

 ### Output Format